The Lesbos region (currently the regional unit of Lesvos) consists of the islands of Lesbos, Lemnos and Agios Efstratios.

 The capital is Mytilene, which is also the capital of the prefecture as well as the headquarters of the region.
 It is located on the southeast of the island, 6 km from the airport.
-It is the city that welcomes the thousands of visitors to the island every year.
-It has all the public services and banks and is perfectly organized in the tourist sector, as it enables the traveler to choose among dozens of accommodation, catering and entertainment.
+It is the city that welcomes thousands of visitors to the island every year.
+It has all the public services and banks and is perfectly organized in the tourist sector, as it enables the traveler to choose among dozens of accommodation, catering, and entertainment.
 Other popular settlements are Plomari, about 40 km away from Mytilene, known for its ouzo and traditional local delicacies and the beautiful Eressos.
 Also, the settlement of Molyvos, a traditional tourist destination, Polichnitos, 43 km east of the capital, with the famous hot springs, Kalloni, Petra village, the traditional settlement of Agiasos, the picturesque Mantamados, etc.

 Geography of Lesbos island